OpenVoiceOS/community-docs/docs/homescreen.md

 ### Night Mode Feature

-The Night Mode feature let's you quickly switch your home screen into a dark standby clock, reducing the amount of light emitted by your device.
+The Night Mode feature lets you quickly switch your home screen into a dark standby clock, reducing the amount of light emitted by your device.
 This is especially useful if you are using your device in a dark room or at night.
 You can enable the night mode feature by tapping on the left edge pill button on the home screen.

 ![](https://github.com/OpenVoiceOS/ovos_assets/raw/master/Images/homescreen-nightmode.gif)